OpenEPaperLink/OpenEPaperLink/README.md

 - Implement battery reading
 - Implement RSSI/LQI to be sent to the AP
 ### AP:
+- Important!
+The AP needs to be able to tell a tag to try again later if it's already doing comms with another tag.
+The AP can't handle concurrent checkins/download due to memory constraints!
 - More reliable serial comms (sometimes bytes are dropped)
 - Include source mac with blockrequest struct
 ### ESP32:
 - Do more with status info as sent by the tags

 ## Known issues:

 - For some reason, the screen needs to be reset and put to sleep -EVERY TIME- the tag wakes up.
 This is a relatively slow process; it would really help if we could find out what causes this.
 Some glitch on the reset line of the EPD would be my guess...
 - The ZBS CPU should be able to sleep during the EPD-draw command; however, this currently (for some reason) increases the sleep-current-draw
 - Some tags work better as AP's than others.
 Your range may suck.
 The boards on these tags are tiny and fragile.
 For instance, a dab of hot-glue on a board is enough to warp it pretty severely, and will damage the components that are soldered on there.
 Reportedly, segmented-display solum tags work well.